 One-third of the harvested fruits, or 10.3 tons, was the share of the owner while two-thirds went to the contractor.
 The contractor shouldered all the expenses from floral induction to harvesting, plus the risk of loss in case of crop failure.

 In contrast to the others, this farm is clean because the groundcover (carabao grass) is always maintained low by the continuous grazing of the livestock animals.
 The mango-livestock-carabao grass in fact transformed the farm into one with a pleasing landscape.

 In effect, ruminant animals which graze freely around a farm become biological mowers.
 It is also known that their movement tends to disturb the insect pests which take refuge on ground covers.
 As to chicken and other poultry like ducks, geese and turkeys, they graze on grasses and feed on insects.

 Despite the regular spraying of chemical pesticides, no injury has ever been detected on the animals in the farm.
 In other mango farms, chickens feast on the insects which drop immediately after spraying without any symptom of poisoning.

-Where crop-livestock integrated farming system is practiced, however, several factors need to be considered.
+Where crop-livestock integrated farming is practiced, however, several factors need to be considered.
 These include the choice of livestock, stocking density, fencing and security, eradication of noxious weeds, feed supply, and possible damage to the crops.
 If goat is integrated with mango production, it is recommended that the lowermost branches of the trees should be above 1 meter from the ground.
 Goats are capable of standing on their hind legs to nibble on the lowermost leaves and twigs.
 Sheeps are different, they are grass browsers.

-It should be emphasized, however, that crop-livestock integration alone will not ensure successful harvest from mango farms.
+It should be emphasized too that crop-livestock integration alone will not ensure successful harvest from mango farms.
 Many factors, including climate, farming practices, cost of inputs and market, affect fruit production and profitability.

-(The authors of this article provided free consultancy assistance to mango and other horticultural farms in South Cotabato under the Consultancy for Agricultural Productivity Enhancement (CAPE) program of the Technology Application and Promotion Institute- Department of Science and Technology (TAPI-DOST).
+(The authors provided free consultancy assistance to mango and other horticultural farms in South Cotabato under the Consultancy for Agricultural Productivity Enhancement (CAPE) program of the Technology Application and Promotion Institute- Department of Science and Technology (TAPI-DOST).
 The program is implemented by DOST Region XII).